cds-snc/gcds-docs/src/en/components/button/code.md

 #### `default`

-The `default` slot is for adding the button or link label text.
+Use the `default` slot to add the button or link label text.

 {% examplesPreview %}
 <gcds-button>Submit</gcds-button>